Reconfiguration of Connected Graph Partitions: Connectedness

-Let $w_1$ and $w_2$ be blocks chosen as in Claim~\ref{cl:star}, and let $c_1$ and $c_2$ be their respective parent cut-vertices.
-By Claim~\ref{cl:star}, all blocks along the shortest path $P$ between $c_1$ and $c_2$ are of type~\ref{type:singleton} in $\Pi_1$, and so every vertex in the shortest path is in a singleton district.
-Applying Lemma~\ref{lem:pushing} to $\Pi_1$, we can move a district from $w_2$ to $w_1$ using $O(|w_1|+|P|+|w_2|)\leq O(n)$ switches.
-If $d_{\Pi_1}(w_1)=0$ (i.e., $w_1$ is of type~\ref{type:leaf} but not a leaf block) contract the leaf district out of $w_1$ by expanding the new nonleaf district that has moved into $w_1$.
-If $w_2$ consists of a single (nonleaf) district, contract it onto $\{c_2\}$ while expanding the leaf district of its leftmost grandchild $w_2'$.
-The number of districts assigned to block changes only in $w_1$, $w_2$, and (possibly) $w_2'$.
-The procedure described above increases $d(w_1)$ by one, and decreases $d(w_2)$ (and possibly $d(w_2')$) by one.
-The type of $w_1$ (resp., $w_2$) becomes \ref{type:singleton} or \ref{type:sing+1} (resp., \ref{type:sing+1} or \ref{type:leaf}) and, by Claim~\ref{cl:star}, $\Pi_1'$ is in pseudo-canonical form.
+Let $W_1$ and $W_2$ be blocks chosen as in Claim~\ref{cl:star}, let $c_1$ and $c_2$ be their respective parent cut-vertices, and let $P$ be a shortest path between $c_1$ and $c_2$.
+By Claim~\ref{cl:star}, all blocks along $P$ are of type~\ref{type:singleton} in $\Pi_1$, and so every vertex in $P$ is in a singleton district.
+Applying Lemma~\ref{lem:pushing} to $\Pi_1$, we can move a district from $W_2$ to $W_1$ using $O(|W_1|+|P|)\leq O(n)$ switches.
+We need to make sure that the new map is also in pseudo- canonical form.
+If $d_{\Pi_1}(W_1)=0$ (i.e., $W_1$ is of type~\ref{type:leaf}, but not a leaf block) \contract\ the leaf district out of $W_1$ by expanding the new nonleaf district that has moved into $W_1$.
+If $W_2$ consists of a single (nonleaf) district, \contract\ it onto $\{c_2\}$ while expanding the leaf district of its leftmost grandchild $W_2'$.
+The number of districts assigned to a block changes only in $W_1$, $W_2$, and (possibly) $W_2'$.
+The procedure described above increases $d(W_1)$ by one, and decreases $d(W_2)$ (and possibly $d(W_2')$) by one, making the difference smaller as claimed.
+The type of $W_1$ (resp., $W_2$) becomes \ref{type:singleton} or \ref{type:sing+1} (resp., \ref{type:sing+1} or \ref{type:leaf}) and, by Claim~\ref{cl:star}, $\Pi_1'$ is in pseudo-canonical form.